On conflict-free colorings of cyclic polytopes and the girth conjecture for graphs: Introduction

-(for $n\geq 3$) is an example with $\CF(H)=n+1$ while clearly $\chi(H)=2$.
-As it can be easily seen, neither the facet hypergraph of a $d$-dimensional cyclic polyope nor the 2-interval hypergraph exhibits such a hereditary property and therefore we cannot use any of the standard tools developed in the literature for hereditary hypergraphs.
+None of the hypergraphs studied in this paper exhibits such a hereditary property and therefore we cannot use any of the standard tools developed in the literature for hereditary hypergraphs.
+Hence we need a different approach.

-\textbf{Cyclic polytopes and the Facet hypergraph.} A {\em $d$-dimensional cyclic polytope on $n$ vertices} is the convex hull of $n$ points on $\gamma_d$.
-It has many interesting properties (for backgrounds on cyclic polytopes, refer to \cite{lectures_on_polytopes_book}); for instance, the combinatorial type of a cyclic polytope does not depend on the choice of points on the moment curve.
-Hence, we may assume that we chose $\gamma_d(1), \gamma_d(2), \dots, \gamma_d(n)$, and denote the convex hull by $\mathsf{C}_d(n)$.
-For simplicity of notations, we identify the vertex set $\{\gamma_d(1), \gamma_d(2), \dots, \gamma_d(n)\}$ with $[n]$, that is, we identify $\gamma_d(i)$ with $i$ for every $i\in [n]$.